misiektoja/instagram_monitor/docs/view-modes.md

 instagram_monitor --web-dashboard
 ```

-The web dashboard requires `flask`.
-If flask is missing, it will be disabled while the console output remains active.
+The Web Dashboard requires `flask`, which is included in normal installations.
+If it is missing, Instagram Monitor disables the dashboard but keeps console monitoring active.

-Docker Compose publishes the default dashboard only on host loopback.
-Use `docker compose up` when setup saved the Web Dashboard or add `--service-ports` to a one-off Compose command:
+Docker Compose exposes the default dashboard only at `127.0.0.1` on the host.
+Use `docker compose up` if setup enabled the Web Dashboard.
+For a one-off Compose command, add `--service-ports`:

 ```sh
 docker compose run --rm --service-ports instagram_monitor target1 target2 --web-dashboard